BancBoston Ventures

 Series A in 2000

-NetNumina Solutions is a second-generation e-business systems integrator that specializes in developing mission-critical Internet solutions.
-The company offers a comprehensive range of services, including integrated strategy, creative design, technology architecture, solutions construction, and application management.
-By focusing on large enterprise clients, NetNumina aims to deliver tailored management application software solutions that enhance operational efficiency and effectiveness.
+NetNumina Solutions is a second-generation e-business systems integrator that specializes in developing management application software solutions.
+The company focuses on creating mission-critical Internet solutions tailored for large enterprise clients.
+NetNumina offers a comprehensive suite of services, including integrated strategy, creative design, technology architecture, solutions construction, and application management.
+This broad range of expertise enables the company to effectively address the unique needs of its clients, ensuring the successful implementation of complex digital initiatives.

 Enigma